Top Tips for Your Hottest Sexting Ever

 What words do they use to describe themselves, their body parts, and the acts you’re discussing together?
 Mirroring their word choices back at them shows you’re paying attention (see the previous point).
 Hopefully, this makes things hotter for them.

 Some people have strong feelings about certain words for their genitals.
 I know people who love the word cunt but can’t stand pussy, and vice-versa.
 People also like to use different words to describe sex acts.
 “Making love” might seem cringe-worthy to one person, and sweet to another.
-“Fucking” might turn someone the hell on but feel crude and be a turn off to someone else.
+“F*cking” might turn someone on but feel crude and be a turn off to someone else.